cloudblog004/fantasticfoodies/content/en/posts/1712-recipe-of-quick-southwestern-style-chicken-casserole.md

 recipeinstructions:
 - "Preheat the oven to 400 degrees."
 - "In a medium bowl, combine the stuffing, tomatoes, garlic and water. combine just until moist"
-- "Layer the chicken &amp; chorizo in the bottom of a 13×9 pan or 3 quart casserole dish."
+- "Layer the chicken & chorizo in the bottom of a 13×9 pan or 3 quart casserole dish."
 - "Next layer the cheese then died chives.
 Top with the stuffing mix"
 - "Place in the oven. cook for 30-35 minutes or until internal temp is 160 degrees."
 - "Let cool 5 minutes.
-Top servings with some sour cream &amp; shredded cheese. serve with desired sides."
+Top servings with some sour cream & shredded cheese. serve with desired sides."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe